 Packing supplies might seem like a simple expense, but they can actually add up quickly.
 When you’re on a budget, you can’t afford to spend a lot of money on new boxes, paper, bubble wrap, and tape.

 - Stockpile cardboard boxes in the month leading to the move, including small boxes that can fit inside bigger ones for padding and protection.

 - Check out Freecycle, a group of people who exchange goods rather than trash them.

 As for padding options, use old newspapers, towels, sheets, clothing, and other linens to wrap items, and hold off on bubble wrap unless absolutely necessary.
 Shop for tape and any other items you need from discount stores where prices tend to be lower.

 Make Some Money Beforehand

 When you desperately need help moving for free, sometimes it’s best to get assistance during the initial stages rather than on moving days.
 Try money-saving tips such as yard sales, selling on Craigslist or Facebook Marketplace, and posting items online.
 If this sounds too overwhelming, ask a tech-savvy friend to help you with the digital stuff and compensate them using one of the ideas above.

 Be Smart About Hidden Costs

 If you don’t want to spend a fortune, ensure you’re fully aware of hidden moving costs ahead of time.
 The only thing more expensive than a regular moving cost is a last-minute cost because the combination of scrambling and scarcity often means you spend more money.
 Set aside money for:

 - Replacement furniture and other home goods

 Consider Storage Now to Save Later

 It’s worth pointing out that storage, while it does cost extra money, can actually save you considerably in the long run.
 If it’s not a long-term relocation, it’s probably cheaper to get a small apartment in your new home and leave your bulky items behind.
-Especially in a big city, you’ll pay far less with a postage-stamp apartment and an affordable storage unit at home.
+Especially in a big city, you’ll pay far less with a postage-stamp apartment and an affordable storage unit near you.